REAL breakfast drinks for kids

 This is the breakfast smoothie I made for my kids today.

 It’s really not hard or time consuming.
 If you are pushed for time, have all the ingredients ready to go in the blender and store in the fridge overnight.
 Heck, you don’t even have to wash up the blender, just rinse it out and leave it until you get home!

 This is how I made it:

-Throw in a blender or thermomix some banana, blueberries, organic milk, greek yoghurt and a generous spoonful of Nutra Organics Exotic Vanilla Protein powder (with loads of vitamins and probiotics included)!!
+Throw in a blender or thermomix some banana, blueberries, organic milk, greek yoghurt and a generous spoonful of Nutra Organics Exotic Vanilla Protein powder.

 You don’t need a recipe, just add stuff and taste test if needed.
 If you are dairy free, simply use the milk substitute of your choice (or coconut water) and coconut yoghurt.

 My kids do a lot of sport and are growing at an alarming rate, so we are finding the protein powder really fills them up and helps keep them satisfied until lunch time and I know they are also getting their vitamins and probiotics in the same drink.
 Winner.

 What do you think about these packaged breakfast drinks?
 What do your kids eat for breakfast?
 I would love to hear your ideas.